liorsr/serverless-crud/README.md

 * The API Gateway integration created by Terraform sets its payload format version to `1.0` by default.
 Explicitly setting it to `2.0` (as required by lambda) in Terraform config causes server error.
 This can be fixed by setting it manually after the fact in the AWS Console (see [setup](#setup) steps).
-Though, it should be fixed, as it requires a manual step after every integration resource update.
+Though, a permanent fix should be done via Terraform config, as it currently requires a manual step after every integration resource update.

 ## Next Steps